ChrizziDerKek/SvenBomwollen-Reversal/README.md

 #  Content

+## assets
+Decoder output for all Sven Zwø .pak and .dat files.
+Includes:
+- Character spritesheets
+- Items
+- Menus, GUI elements and icons
+- Sound effects
+- Localized strings in xml format
+- Game parameters like character movement speed, item usage durations, animation framerates and more
+- Level elements and backgrounds
+- Level layout files (not decoded yet)

+## decoder
+Simple C# application that can decode the .pak and .dat format that Sven Zwø uses.
+Not tested on XXX and 004 yet, but because the engine is effectively identical, it probably works for the other games too.\
+``Usage: decoder <file.dat|file.pak> <output-folder>``

 ## dumper
 DLL file for dumping all loaded textures while the game is running.
 Just inject it with your favourite injector and play some levels!
+Includes 3 pre-compiled versions for Sven Zwø, XXX and 004.

 ## levelpacks
 All available level packages for the game.
 They get loaded automatically when dropped into the game directory and have some sort of version validation (Sven XXX can't load a Sven Zwø pack, etc.).